kanishchugh/kanishchugh/README.md

 ## About 👋

-I am currently pursuing B.Tech(ECE) from Dr A.P.J.
-Abdul Kalam Technical University (AKTU) formerly known as Uttar Pradesh Technical University (UPTU).
-I am an aspiring Machine Learning Engineer.
-Apart from Machine Learning , I am also skilled in building IoT applications.
-I am greatly interested in Data Science and Machine Learning as well as Robotics.
-I am enthusiastically looking forward to contribute to open source projects through Github.
+I am Kanish Chugh, a recent graduate with a Bachelors degree, aspiring to become a Data Scientist.
+My passion for the field of Data Science extends to exploring the realms of Machine Learning, IoT applications, and Robotics.
+I am deeply enthusiastic about collaborating on open source projects on Github, where I aim to contribute and drive innovation in these domains.
+With a strong foundation and a curious mindset, I am eager to leverage data-driven insights to tackle complex challenges and make a positive impact in the world of data science.

 - 🔭 I’m currently working on my portfolio